Understanding Log Management: Issues and Challenges

 Log messages - also known as event logs, audit records, and audit trails – document computing events occurring in IT environments.
 Generated or triggered by the software or the user, log messages provide visibility into and documentation of almost every action on a system.
 So, with all that in mind, let’s explore all the biggest log management challenges of modern IT and the solutions for these problems.

 Log Management Issues - Log Correlation

 Simply put, this is the difference between “good” and “bad” data activity.
-By itself, log management software can’t differentiate between the two of them, it merely gathers the data.
-Without appropriate protocols and advanced analytics in place, a false positive can seem like a big problem, while a serious breach of security can mask itself to appear as innocuous standard activity.
+A false positive can seem like a big problem without appropriate protocols and advanced analytics in place.
+At the same time, a severe security breach can mask itself to appear as innocuous standard activity.